hbz/zbmed-drupal-theme/README.md

 # About

-edoweb-drupal-theme is a Drupal theme based on Bartik.
+edoweb_lbz is a Drupal theme based on Bartik.

 # Installation